lapnd/httdes.github.io/init.md

 Then extract it and copy the folder to any place you want.
 The execution file is at: ***\[Eclipse folder\]/eclipse/eclipse***

+You will be aksed to install plugins at the first launch of the program, remember to choose install the Scala language support.

 ## II. g) OpenOCD

 Open OCD (OCD: On-Chip Debugger) is a tool to control a CPU via a debugger, thus allowing us to load a program, and run or debug that program.